sam-paech/antislop-sampler/README.md

 Unfortunately that rules out most commercial APIs since few let you specify logit biases.
 For inferencing engines, they will likely be a mixed bag in terms of ease of integration, as most/all samplers work per token without this weird backtracking stuff we're doing here.

 If you do implement this sampler in your thing, please let me know about it!

+## Acknowledgements

+Turboderp was the first to implement this mechanism in exllamav2 as the "banned strings" feature.
+This was unknown to us at the time of creating the AntiSlop sampler, so it was birthed independently in a case of convergent evolution.
+Credit to them for doing it first!

 ## How to Cite